Osakwe1/TFL_Stations/README.md

 - Finally, here is the breakdown of Entry & Exit data on the TfL network since 2017.
 ![image](https://user-images.githubusercontent.com/42135459/222136679-28554ace-7bc4-4dc0-bf8f-c568365250ca.png)

+## Conclusion
+In conclusion, this Transport for London Data Visualization project has provided us with valuable insights into the usage patterns of London's Underground and other supporting TfL services.
+By exploring and analyzing the station entry and exit data from 2007 to 2021, we were able to identify the busiest stations, peak travel times, and trends in passenger behavior over the years.
+The project has also produced several informative charts and maps, which have made it easier to visualize and understand the data.

+I hope that this project has been both informative and enjoyable for anyone who has had the chance to explore it.
+As the data is updated annually, there is always an opportunity to update the analysis and uncover new insights about how people travel in and around London.

+### Further Suggestions
+Due to limitations I had with available data and available time, I was not able to explore all facets of this project.
+These are a list of ideas I believe would be interesting and insightful and may be future extensions of this project.
+If you're looking to take this project further, here are some suggestions:

+- Use machine learning algorithms to predict future usage patterns of the TfL network, which could help TfL optimize their services and improve the passenger experience.
+- Visualize the data in new and creative ways, such as through interactive 3D models of Entry/Exit data, to provide a more engaging view of the busiest areas of London.
+- Conduct a sentiment analysis of social media posts related to TfL and public transportation in London, to gain insights into what people are saying about the services and identify areas for improvement.
+- Explore interchange data in the ['NUMBAT'](https://github.com/Osakwe1/TFL_Stations/tree/master/data/NUMBAT) files to see which interchanges are the most frequented and explore potential future interchange possibities to make journeys faster and more accessible.
+- and maybe try to explain what is going on with Poplar and West India Quay's DLR stations?
+(Please, I would love to hear any explanations)

+I hope that you enjoyed this project and it inspires you to dig deeper into the world of data visualization and analysis!
+Thank you!

 <!--- TfL Station Entry and Exit Data Analysis